 The Brooks Cascadia was one of the first trail running shoes that drew the attention of thru-hikers on long-distance trails.
 Now in its 17th iteration, is this traditional trail runner still a viable shoe for hikers?
-For the past nine months, I've hiked off and on in the Cascadia, comparing it to other trail running shoes, to find out.
-My Brooks Cascadia 17 review will help you figure out if it's a good fit for your feet and good match for your hikes.
+For the past nine months, I've hiked off and on in the Cascadia to find out.
+My Brooks Cascadia 17 review will help you figure out if this traditional trail runner is a good fit for your feet and good match for your hikes.

 This post includes affiliate links.
 If you click on an affiliate link and purchase something, the retailer may share a small percentage of the sale with Hiking Feet.
 That doesn't cost you anything and gives you an easy way to support this site's free and independent content.